Kuadrant/limitador-operator/doc/development.md

 You can deploy the operator using OLM just running a few commands.
 No need to build any image.
-Kuadrant engineering team provides `latest` and release version tagged images.
+Kuadrant engineering team provides `latest` and released version tagged images.
 They are available in the [Quay.io/Kuadrant](https://quay.io/organization/kuadrant) image repository.

 Create kind cluster